HELP AFTER ACCIDENT (MVA)

 Dealing with the aftermath of a motor-vehicle accident (MVA) can be challenging and confusing.
-Many individuals experience a significant increase in stressors, which may include physical pain, limitations in one’s ability to carry out regular activities, relationship difficulties, job loss, and financial strain.
+Many individuals experience a significant increase in stressors, which may include physical pain, limitations in their ability to carry out regular activities, relationship difficulties, job loss, and financial strain.

 Common psychological difficulties following an accident include depressed mood, irritability, persistent anxiety or worry, feelings of frustration and stress, intrusive thoughts or memories of the accident, fear of driving, sleep disturbance, loss

 If you have been involved in a car accident, a comprehensive assessment can determine the nature and severity of your psychological difficulties, and whether or not you would benefit from psychotherapy.
 Rehabilitation therapy can help you cope with stress, restore mental wellness, and regain a sense of control in your life.
 The specific therapeutic approach will depend on your presenting concerns, as well as many other factors.
 If, because of your accident, you have developed symptoms of depression, your rehabilitation will include the strategies typically used in therapy for depression.
 If you have been struggling with symptoms of anxiety since the accident, which may include fear of driving or travelling as a passenger in a vehicle, these symptoms will be addressed with the appropriate strategies used in therapy for anxiety.

 At Better Self – Psychotherapy & Counselling, your psychological assessment will be done by a Registered Psychologist, who can assign diagnoses and provide recommendations for treatment.
 Following the assessment, your psychotherapy will be provided by a Registered Psychotherapist.
 These services can be funded directly by your auto insurer.